-Timeline Students must provide all immunization documentation to the Health Services Department no later than the first day of classes for the semester in which the student intends to enroll.
-Students who have an incomplete immunization record as of the 15th day of classes may be removed from the residence halls until all requirements are met (no refunds available).
-In addition, students with incomplete records will have a hold placed on their account and will not be able to register for the following semester.
-Students participating in intercollegiate sports who have incomplete immunization records will not be allowed to practice or compete until they are in compliance with the College's immunization policy.
+Timeline - Students must provide all immunization documentation to the College's Wellness Center before arriving on campus for classes, moving into the residence halls, or participating in any official College function.
+(Note: if you are unable to meet this timeline due to extenuating circumstances, please contact the Wellness Center Director or Dean of students to make alternative arrangements).
+Students who have an incomplete immunization record as of the 8th day of classes will have a hold placed on their account, and will not be able to register for the following semester.
+In addition, students with incomplete records may be removed from the residence halls and/or in-person courses until all requirements are met (no refunds available).
+Students participating in intercollegiate sports who have incomplete immunization records will not be allowed to practice or compete until they are compliant with the College's immunization policy.

-Exemptions The College of Idaho believes it is in the best interests of the campus community when every student is immunized (herd immunity) and, therefore, the College discourages personal/philosophical exemptions to required vaccines.
-The College, however, will consider a medical or religious request for exemption to vaccines; in such instances, a Medical/Religious Exemption request form must be submitted for review.
-Exemption forms can be obtained from the Health Center and must be submitted to the Health Center by the first day of classes for the semester in which the student intends to enroll.
-Students will be notified as to the status of their exemption request by the third day of classes.
-Students who do not have an approved exemption and still have an incomplete immunization record as of the 15th day of classes will have a hold placed on their account and will be removed from the residence halls (no refunds available) until all requirements are met.
+Exemptions - The College of Idaho believes it is in the best interest of the campus community when every student is immunized (herd immunity) and, therefore, the College discourages Personal/philosophical exemptions to required vaccines.
+The College, however, will consider a medical or religious request for exemption to vaccines; in such instances, a Medical/Religious Exemptions Request must be submitted to the Wellness Center for review and approval by the first day of classes for the semester in which the student intends to enroll.
+Students who do not have an approved exemption and still have an incomplete immunization record as of the 8th day of classes will have a hold place on their account, and will be removed from the residence halls (no refunds available) until all requirements are met.
 Students participating in intercollegiate sports who have incomplete immunization records will not be allowed to practice or compete until they are compliant with the College's immunization policy.
-Should an outbreak occur on campus, students with approved exemptions or incomplete immunization records may be restricted from attending classes or other College activities, and/or removed from the residence halls until there is no further immediate risk to the student (no refunds available).
+Should an outbreak occur on campus, students with approved exemptions or incomplete immunization records (including recommended immunizations) may be restricted from attending classes or other College activities, and/or removed from the residence halls until there is no further immediate risk to the student (no refunds available).

-\International and exchange students coming from or returning from these countries must have TB testing done:
+International and exchange students coming from or returning from these countries must have TB testing done: